-We are so excited to come together as a community in our usual space again.
-To celebrate the incredible talent and leadership in our community through speakers and performers who will inspire us at our Rally.
-To fill the streets of Capitol Hill with queer women, dyke-identified people, and all of the people who love us.
-The last few years have reinforced just how important community is, how we have to rely on each other, and reminded us that none of us can be truly free until we are all free.
-That we have to fight the good fight, but we must always combine that with celebration.
+We are so excited to come together as a community to celebrate the incredible talent and leadership in our community through speakers and performers who will inspire us at this year’s Rally.
+We will be highlighting and honoring the experiences, pleasures, activism, and identities of queer women and dyke-identified people (and those who love us).
+Community is so important, and now more than ever we are reminded that none of us can be truly free until we are all free.
 We need to fight for each other and recharge with one another.

-We will have our Rally at Seattle Central College plaza from 5-7PM.
+We will have our Rally at Volunteer Park Amphitheater from 5-7PM.
 The March will step-off at 7PM.

 Our events are all funded by donations, if you’d like to support the Seattle Dyke March please consider making a donation using the link below or via our Venmo: @SeattleDykeMarch.

 Support our performers by donating to them directly – their Venmos are listed in their bios below.

 The Seattle Dyke March is committed to promoting the important efforts of other organizations and groups in our community.
 There is so much to care about and fight for, and we ask you to join us in our support of some important groups.

 Real Rent calls on people who live and work in Seattle to make rent payments to the Duwamish Tribe.
 You can do something today to stand in solidarity with First Peoples of this land by paying Real Rent.
 All funds go directly to Duwamish Tribal Services (DTS) to support the revival of Duwamish culture and the vitality of the Duwamish Tribe.